 Zack and Ace have been dancing around their “just friends” relationship for years.
-Being Circ means unavoidable intimacy when the mating heat strikes, and it’s putting a strain on their friendship.
-They’re finally nearing an understanding about what they truly mean to each other when they’re stunned by Kelly, the woman they’ve been lusting after for years.
-Suddenly she’s available to both in a way she’s never been before.
-Lust and love confuse the issue, until wounded emotions pull the threesome apart and Kelly is captured by the enemy.
-Can Zack and Ace come to grips with their differences in time to save Kelly, or will their difficulties lose them the loves of their lives?
+Being Circ means unavoidable intimacy when the mating heat strikes.
+They’re finally nearing an understanding about what they truly mean to each other when they’re stunned by Kelly, the woman they’ve been pining after for years.
+Lust and love confuse the issue.
+Then Kelly is captured by the enemy.
+Zack and Ace must come to grips with their relationship,or their difficulties will lose them the loves of their lives.

-Warning: This book contains sexual content readers may find fascinating: group play, m/m, m/f, m/m/f and more.
-Expect government conspiracies, rough Marines, genetic experiments, and Shifters unlike the kind you think you know.
+Warning: This book contains sexual content readers may find fascinating: steamy romance with mm and mmf fun.
+Expect government conspiracies, rough Marines, genetic experiments, and snarky shifters.
 This book is not for the faint of heart.
 Enjoy!

 - Release Date: September 1, 2015